 - not ride close behind another vehicle in case it stops suddenly

 - not carry anything which will affect your balance or may get tangled up with your wheels or chain

-- be considerate of other road users, particularly blind and partially sighted pedestrians.
-Let them know you are there when necessary, for example, by ringing your bell if you have one.
+- be considerate of other road users, particularly blind and partially sighted pedestrians, and horse riders (see Rule H1).
+Let them know you are there when necessary, for example, by calling out or ringing your bell if you have one.
 It is recommended that a bell be fitted.